Spl0itable/nosflare/README.md

 ## Migration

 If you had previously deployed a Nosflare-powered relay that was ONLY based on an R2 bucket, there is a migration tool that can easily migrate all event data from the old R2 bucket to the new D1 database.
 Simply copy/paste the contents of `migrate.js` file to a new worker.
-On the Bindings tab, add a binding for the D1 database with variable `D1_DB` and create another binding for R2 bucke with the variable `R2_BUCKET` and then load the Worker (does not require a custom domain, the default Cloudflare "workers.dev" URL is fine to use).
+On the Bindings tab, add a binding for the D1 database with variable `D1_DB` and create another binding for R2 bucket with the variable `R2_BUCKET` and then load the Worker (does not require a custom domain, the default Cloudflare "workers.dev" URL is fine to use).
 Click the Start Migration button and wait for it to complete.

 ![Migrate from R2 bucket to D1 database](images/migration.png)